Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/azure-oidc-config.md

 ## Create an Application in Azure

-1. Within Azure, go to the **App Registrations** service and register a new application.
+1. Within Azure, go to the **App registrations** service and register a new application.

    ![Azure App Registrations](/assets/images/docs/dev-portal/ms-azure-app-reg.png)